Orbit-Research/Graphiti-API-Library-Development/binding/C/README.md

 ## Usage ##

-To use the C wrapper first compile the lib Graphiti C using install_library_vcpkg.ps1 The copy the lib files using copy-files.ps1
-Build with build.ps1
+To use the C wrapper first compile the lib Graphiti C using install_library_vcpkg.ps1 The copy the lib files using copy-files.ps1 from the binding\C directory Build with build.ps1
 Run the text.exe file

 ## Dependencies ##
 - hidapi.dll
-- libGraphiti_C.dll
+- libGraphiti_C.dll (The C wrapper only works with Single Config of a .dll)
 - capi.h

 ## File Structure ##